 You can expect top-notch ingredients and deep, flavoursome dishes here, while the chef’s unique touches really do make the food stand out.

-Service is impeccable and attentive, and the setting creates an intimate, romantic atmosphere.
+Service is impeccable and attentive, while I love that the setting creates an intimate, romantic atmosphere.
 Food-wise it’s all about the signature, multi-course menu.

 This varies daily according to the season and may include the likes of langoustine, Gillardeau oysters, frog leg, Gold Selection caviar and even Australian winter truffles.